Shoggomo/obsidian-foldable-links-plugin/README.md

 ## TODOs / Bugs

-- [ ] Better project structure
+- Better project structure
-- [ ] Add settings to configure the plugin
+- Add settings to configure the plugin
-	- [ ] Setting to change list markers (also for links without sub links)
+    - Setting to change list markers (also for links without sub links)
-	- [ ] Other styling features (padding, indentations, etc)
+    - Other styling features (padding, indentations, etc)
+- Decide on bahaviour on mixed lists (links and normal text)